openware/kaigara/README.md

 export KAIGARA_VAULT_TOKEN=changeme
 ```

-If you choose SQL driver, then these `database` and `encryptor` vars should be set:
+If you choose SQL driver, then these vars should be set:

 ```sh
 # Supported SQL drivers are postgres and mysql